Multi-Agent Reinforcement Learning for V2X Resource Allocation: Disentangling MARL Challenges Through Benchmarking: C-V2X Communication System

 In order to enhance spectrum utilization, we consider that $L$ V2V links share the uplink resources orthogonally allocated to $M$ V2I links.
 Without loss of generality, we assume that every V2I link $m\in \mathcal{M}=\{0,\ldots, M-1\}$ is pre-assigned subchannel $m$ with constant transmit power $P^{\rm I}_{m}$ \cite{liang2019spectrum}.
 Moreover, one or more V2V links $i\in \mathcal{L}=\{0,\ldots, L-1\}$ can reuse the subchannels of the V2I links for CAM transmission.

 The time is discretized into equal-length control intervals, indexed by $k \in \mathcal{K} = \{0,1,\ldots\}$.
-At the beginning of each control interval $k$ (i.e., time $kT$), the driving status of the transmitting vehicle of each V2V link $i$ (i.e., V2V transmitter $i$) samples its driving status to form the CAM and buffers it in a queue before transmitting the data to the corresponding receiving vehicle (i.e., V2V receiver $i$).
+At the beginning of each control interval $k$ (i.e., time $kT$), the transmitting vehicle of each V2V link $i$ (i.e., V2V transmitter $i$) samples its driving status to form the CAM and buffers it in a queue before transmitting the data to the corresponding receiving vehicle (i.e., V2V receiver $i$).

 Each control interval $k$ is further divided into $T$ communication intervals indexed by $t \in \mathcal{T}=\{0,1,\ldots, T-1\}$ on a faster timescale.
 Each communication interval has a length of $\Delta t$ $\rm ms$ corresponding to the subframe duration in C-V2X communications.
 We consider dynamic scheduling \cite{lei2023multitimescale}, where the V2V transmitters make RRA decisions at time $kT+t, k \in \mathcal{K}, t \in \mathcal{T}$, and the corresponding communication interval is represented as $(k,t)$.
 In the rest of the paper, we will use $x_{(k,t)}:=x((kT+t)\Delta t)$ to represent any variable $x$ at the beginning of communication interval $(k,t)$.